burzum/cakephp-file-storage/Docs/Home.md

 Home
 ====

 The **File Storage** plugin is giving you the possibility to store files in virtually and kind of storage backend.
-This plugin is wrapping the Gaufrette library (https://github.com/KnpLabs/Gaufrette) library in a CakePHP fashion and provides a simple way to use the storage adapters through the [StorageManager](../Lib/StorageManager.php) class.
+This plugin is wrapping the [Gaufrette](https://github.com/KnpLabs/Gaufrette) library in a CakePHP fashion and provides a simple way to use the storage adapters through the [StorageManager](../Lib/StorageManager.php) class.

 [See this list of included storage adapters.](Docs/Documentation/List-of-included-Adapters.md)